ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on the logistics of daily posting.
+An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on the truth behind effortless aesthetics.

 ---